raspberrypi/style-guide/style-guide.md

 *   backup (noun, adjective), back up (verb)
 *   bar code
 *   Bash (Bourne-again shell)
-*   BBC BASIC – not BASIC (to avoid confusion with Sinclair BASIC and other BASICs.)
+*   BBC BASIC – not BASIC (to avoid confusion with Sinclair BASIC and other BASICs)
 *   BBC Micro
 *   BBC Model A
 *   BBC Model B
 *   Bcc – blind carbon copy.
 Do not spell out this acronym.
 (See also Cc.)
-Also Bcc'd, Bcc'ing.
+Also: Bcc'd, Bcc'ing.
 *   BCM2XXX (eg BCM2835, BCM2837, BCM2711) – SoCs made by Broadcom, used in Raspberry Pi computers.
 Can be shortened to 2835, 2837, 2711 after first use.
 *   Beagle Board
 *   beta – do not capitalise unless part of an official product lane. *Raspberry Pi's beta release for developers; try Yahoo!
 Messenger Beta.*